slatedocs/slate/source/includes/android/_tutorial.md

  * To scan for, receive, and read values from Bluetooth devices, please follow the steps previously outlined within the <a href = "#setting-up-the-ble">Setting up BLE</a> section of this tutorial.
  * The same steps should be taken, however bear in mind that the constants should change i.e. replace BLE_SCAN with **BLUETOOTH_SCAN**.
- * This version of the **SensumSDK** will only connect to a *Shimmer* device.
+ * This version of the **SensumSDK** will only connect to a *Shimmer 2r* device.
 This device returns GSR values.
  * The developer should include the **GSR_FILTER** constant within the *BroadcastReceiver’s* `onReceive` method.
  * According to Table 1 the value received will be of type *String*.
 This value will be the GSR value.

-**SensumSDK** supports connecting to BLE devices for reading heart rate measurements.
-For a list of tested compatible devices please view the <a href = "http://help.sensum.co/knowledge_base/topics/what-type-of-sensors-can-i-use"> list of compatible devices</a> at our Knowledge Centre.

 **Note:** This document is regularly updated with new devices.
 Please contact us for integration details.
-GSR data is only accessible from Shimmer devices at present.
+GSR data is only accessible from *Shimmer 2r* devices at present.

 ## Receiving GPS and Acceleration Values